 So what to do?
 Buy the hiking shirt from the thrift store, to begin with! 🙂

 My shirts of choice are the old poly-cotton blend dress shirts that are ubiquitous in any thrift store.
 For the princely sum of $5, I achieve the desired sun and bug protection.
-Or I’ll simply raid my closet for old shirts!
+Or I’ll raid my closet for old shirts!

 Yes, there is cotton in these shirts, but the thin fabric does dry quickly.
-If it does get cold and/or rainy, I simply change into a thermal anyway regardless of the shirt I am wearing.
+If it does get cold and rainy, I change into a thermal anyway regardless of the shirt I am wearing.

-I also find these shirts very comfortable, breathe better and feel less clammy than a “technical” shirt or a nylon button down for three-season use.
-I’ve tried the so-called hiking or traveling shirts and actually prefer the cotton-blend ones now.
+I also find these shirts very comfortable, breathe better, and feel less clammy than a “technical” shirt or a nylon button down for three-season use.
+I’ve tried the so-called hiking or traveling shirts and prefer the cotton-blend ones now.
 And many of the “real” hiking shirts make me look like a reject from an Indiana Jones cosplay convention.

 What about longevity?
 Not only have these shirts lasted me the length of a thru-hike, but they were serviceable enough to wear AFTER a thru-hike too.
-The only reason why they were eventually discarded is that there is a fine line between being a dirt bagger and looking homeless.
-The shirt was structurally sound; they just looked a little, ah, worn.
-The shirt just had to go after a while. ( Esp after being married. 😉 )
+The only reason why I discarded the shirts are that there is a fine line between being a dirt bagger and looking homeless.
+The shirt was structurally sound; they just seemed a little, ah, worn.
+The shirt only had to go after a while. ( Esp after being married. 😉 )

 Now, there are times when it makes more sense to wear the more expensive shirts.
-If the trip is more of a cultural trip and less backcountry oriented, it pays to be a little more presentable.
+If the trip is more of a cultural journey and less backcountry oriented, it pays to be a little more presentable.
 No reason to be a literal Ugly American. 🙂

-If I am representing a group or a person and/or being paid for my services, perhaps the thrift store shirt is not the best choice, either.
-(Yes, that is someone influence. 😉 )
+If I am representing a group or a person or paid for my services, perhaps the thrift store shirt is not the best choice, either.

 Otherwise?
 I’ll buy a thrift store special.
 For $5 I can beat it up, make it dirty, have it full of sweat and it will take a lickin’.